Law and Economics II

 Data for Figure One in Ho et al. in Stata format

-Data for Homework Two (dta format)
+Data for IV Homework (dta format)

 Powerpoints